Rapid Prototyping Services Information

-Rapid prototyping services automate the fabrication of prototype parts from three-dimensional (3D) computer-aided design (CAD) drawings.
-These physical models convey more complete information about a product, and earlier in the development cycle.
+Rapid prototyping services fabricate prototype parts from three-dimensional (3D) computer-aided design (CAD) drawings.
+These physical models can convey more complete information about a product early in the development cycle compared to virtual models.
 Although conventional prototyping may take weeks or even months, rapid prototyping services can offer turnaround times of just several days.
+Parts can be tested early to identify problem areas requiring design iteration.
 By guiding a product from concept to market quickly and inexpensively, rapid prototyping services can help customers remain competitive while controlling costs.
-Selection criteria for rapid prototyping services include capabilities, additional services, geographic location, and quality standards or approvals.
-Other terms used for these companies include desktop manufacturing, automated fabrication, tool-less manufacturing, and free-form fabrication.

 Rapid prototyping services make use of equipment often referred to as 3D printers or additive manufacturing equipment that build parts by adding material layer by layer.
 Computer numerical control (CNC) machining equipment is common in rapid prototyping, cutting away material from a block to form a part.

 There are a variety of 3D printing technologies utilized by rapid prototyping services to fabricate objects, including:

 Fused deposition modeling (FDM) is a type of extrusion in which filaments of a material such as thermoplastic are heated and dispensed from a nozzle to form layers of the final object.
 The material hardens immediately after extrusion.
 FDM techniques are slow for many object geometries, but are quiet and reliable.